 December 2002 - STS-113 delivers the Expedition Six crew and the P1 Truss.

 May 3, 2003 - Expedition Six crew return to Earth on Soyuz TMA-1.
-Crew members Bowersox and Pettit are the first American astronauts ever to land in a Soyuz spacecraft.
+Crew members Kenneth Bowersox and Don Pettit are the first American astronauts ever to land in a Soyuz spacecraft.

-July 29, 2003 - Marks the 1,000th consecutive day of people living and working aboard the International Space Station (this is a record for the Space Station, but not for space).
+July 29, 2003 - Marks the 1,000th consecutive day of people living and working aboard the ISS (this is a record for the station, but not for space).

 August 10, 2003 - Russian Cosmonaut Yuri Malenchenko marries his fiancée Ekaterina Dmitriev from space.
 The bride and groom exchange vows over a hotline set up for the event.
 Dmitriev stands next to a life-sized picture of Malenchenko.